TheBigWazz/wazz-natsumi-setup-guide/README.md

 - Select "**Change Icon**" in Properties window
 - Browse to and select the icon you downloaded earlier

-Setting the custom icon this way will allow the custom icon to be displayed in the Windows Taskbar, even when pinned.
+Setting the custom icon this way allows the new icon to be shown in the Taskbar, even when pinned.

 ### Linux
 - Save an icon from this repo